shuang6666/notebook/git/GithubAuthConfig.md

 ssh -T git@github.com
 # Please clone repo with SSH URL
 git clone git@github.com:your_account/repo.git
+# If you have already clone with a SSH URL, use this to change
+git remote set-url origin git@github.com:your_account/repo.git
 ```
 > If some SSH keys you do not use anymore, delete them at `Github Settings` to keep safety.